Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - New York

 The Offices of Child and Family Services (OCFS) will continue to access information on infants with the following designated safety factors:

-OCFS also will monitor case documentation on the development and implementation of the POSCs through the review of child protective services cases using the ongoing monitoring assessment process.
+OCFS will also monitor case documentation on the development and implementation of the POSCs through the review of child protective services cases using the ongoing monitoring assessment process.